dustinpfister/blog_posts/_posts/js-promise.md

 ## 3 - Conclusion

-SO then there is a lot to cover when it comes to promises in native javaScript, as well as various methods of interest in nodejs, and client side javaScript.
+So then there is a lot to cover when it comes to promises in native javaScript, as well as various methods of interest in nodejs, and client side javaScript.
 If that was not enough there is a whole would of topics that branch off from promises such as old style callback functions, the event loop, and ways to go about having more than one event loop to work with.

+I thing I did okay covering the basics of promises at least for what that is worth, but in order to really do this topic justice I am going to need to come back and do a little more editing at some point for this one.
+I all ready have a lot of things drafted out when it comes to just writing some additional advanced topics on promises that I did not get to just yet.
+Also I would like to have at least one of not more full project example sections at some point also.